Education Service Districts Transparency

 Reporting Schedule - ESD Revenue Data

-The ESD Revenue data provided below is from audited financial statements that are received by the Department of Revenue (DOR) in December of each school year.
+The ESD Revenue data provided below is from audited financial statements that are received by the Oregon Department of Education (ODE) in December of each school year.

 ESD Revenue Data Reports by Year

-After these statements are received, it takes about 3-4 months for the DOR to review and validate the data, before it is submitted for posting on this website.
-The most recent data is provided in the following reports.
+After these statements are received, it takes about 3-4 months for the ODE to review and validate the data, before it is submitted for posting on this website.
+The most recent data is provided below.

 Questions: For additional information or questions about ESD Revenues and the reports provided above, email Brian Reeder, Oregon Department of Education.
 Historical Data This link provides additional ESD Historical Revenue reports.

 Clicking on the Data Viewer links above will redirect you to the data.oregon.gov website and a wide range of tools for visualizing and downloading data, creating graphs and maps, and filtering data, etc.

 Composite reports that include all 19 ESD's are provide below.
 This new feature was added to the Transparency Website in 2015.
 These reports are sorted by ESD name and cover the fiscal year of 2016 (July 1, 2015 - June 30, 2016).

 How to Access these Reports

 Click on the ESD Contract, Salary, or Expenditure report below.
 A new window will open and redirect you to the data.oregon.gov website where you will be able to use a wide range of tools to

 visualize and download data, or create graphs, maps, and filter data.

 For questions about the ESD Contract, Salary, or Expenditure Information,